-Co mplian ce Comments
+Compliance Commonts

-- Tick (√ ) Comments
+Tick (√) Comments

 Yes No N/A

+PRO 002 • All bedding (including material

+(cont'd) produced on own farm or purchased

+from neighbouring farm) is visually

+inspected for mould, wild bird

+droppings, feathers and pests (e.g.,

+mice, etc.) upon placement.

+• Bedding is stored in an appropriate,

+pest-monitored location.

-PRO 002 • Letter of Confirmation is obtained
+• Letter of Confirmation is obtained

-(cont'd) from the feed mill that feed is
+from the feed mill that feed is

-, , produced under a HACCP program
+produced under a HACCP program

 or according to appropriate

 standards (mixer validation,

 sequencing procedures).

 - Letter is available.

-It is verified on an annual basis that
+• It is verified on an annual basis that

 the feed mill's quality assurance

 program is still valid.

 • Procedure to ensure correct feed

 and feed ingredient delivery is in

 place and details are described.

 [related to a CCP]

 - Feed delivery slips/invoices are

 kept on file.

 • Record of correct feed delivery is

 kept (e.g., initialling the delivery

 slip). [related to a CCP]

-• If feed is spilled during delivery, the
+• Spilled dirty feed is not fed and

-spilled feed is picked up

-immediately by the Farm Manager

-or designate; only clean feed that

-has had no contact with the ground

-is fed; the rest is disposed of in a

-manner that prevents access to

-wildlife as per procedure.
+being disposed of as per procedure.

 • If feed is mixed on-farm (includes

 blending), quality assurance

 program for on-farm feed mixing is

 described and followed (covers

 mixer efficiency tests and calibration

 of feed mills/feed mixing equipment

-at least once per year; procedures

-for mixer equipment clean-out; a
+at least once per year; procedures for mixer equipment clean-out; a

 feed ingredient inventory list; and,

 cleanliness of feed mixing facility

 and equipment).

-• Feed bins have outside access for
+- Feed bins have outside access for

-filling. [related to a CCP]
+- filling. [related to a CCP]

-• Feed bins are clearly identified.
+Feed bins are clearly identified.

-[related to a CCP]
+- [related to a CCP]

-• Feed and/or feed ingredients are
+Feed and/or feed ingredients are

 stored in dry, clean, properly sealed

 bin(s). [related to a CCP]

-• Ground/cement pad underneath the
+- Ground/cement pad underneath the

 feed bin is kept clear of debris.

-- [related to a CCP]

-- Procedure for handling leftover feed

-is in place. [related to a CCP]
+[related to a CCP]

+L 1 L